NorfolkTate/project-1-cyprus/README.md

 * Google Fonts - to import the main font used throughout.
 * Figma - to create the original wireframe
 * Am I responsive - to create pictures.
+* Webaim - to check for contrast colours (Particulary helpful as I am colourblind)

 ## Testing